About this listing

-The Hill House has one private bedroom with a queen sized bed; a loft screened-in space with 2 queen sized beds and a single bed separated by a room divider, and an un-screened balcony with sweeping views; an open-layout kitchen with gas stove, refrigerator, icemaker, blender, etc.; and a bathroom with water flush toilet and shower.
+The Hill House has one private bedroom with a queen sized bed; a loft screened-in space with 3 queen sized beds and a single bed separated by a room divider, and an un-screened balcony with sweeping views; an open-layout kitchen with gas stove, refrigerator, icemaker, blender, etc.; and a bathroom with water flush toilet and shower.
 Entirely enclosed or screened in.
+Note: a self catered stay is possible here, but take in account that stocking up supplies before your stay is a not to be underestimated mission.
+Therefor we offer deliciously prepared meals for our guests.
+Breakfast 8usd pp, Lunch 10usd pp and dinner 15usd pp.

 The Reef Cabin, perched atop the island's coastal coral reef, offers two private bedrooms (one with it's own diving board into the ocean below!); a screened kitchen with refrigerator, stove, blender and running fresh water and a gas barbecue on the deck.
 There is a freshwater shower (biodegradable soap only, please!) at the cabin, and the composting toilet is a 2 minute walk, on the land.
 The kitchen is screened in and the beds do have mosquito nets.
 For separate bookings of the reef cabin book via add: https://www.airbnb.com/rooms/919910